dmccuk/terraform_modules/README.md

 ## Welcome to my repo for using modules in terraform.

 Hi,
-The purpose of this code is to build out a "Datacentre" of servers that met your environment requirements and be easy.
+The purpose of this code is to build out a "Datacentre" of servers that meet your environment requirements and be easy.
 You have the option to build any number of these types of EC2 instances (micro, small, medium).
 Simply update the stack/vars.tf file with the number you require and, once your access, secret, .pem key and keyname have been added, you should be able to start building.
 I'll be updating the code regularly to include an option to build gitlab and jenkins servers (configured) so you can start using them as soon as they're built.
 I want to add some webservers and a load balancer too (maybe an nginx LB or a ELB) as well as a testing framework to work with code testing on git commits that jenkins can hook into.
 It should be a handy bit of code by the end!

 ## Cloners:
  * **If you use this code, it will cost you some AWS Dollars:**